whamtet/simpleui/index.md

 ![](network.png)

-`(path "first-name")` and `(path "last-name")` macroexpand to unique values which are automatically mapped to the function arguments.
+`(path "first-name")` and `(path "last-name")` macroexpand to unique values which are automatically mapped back to the function arguments.
 We can use the `form` component multiple times on the page without worrying about a name clash.

 ## Transforming parameters to JSON